Sean Skiffington is a partner in the Mergers & Acquisitions practice.

 - Mubadala in the expansion of its global partnership with Apollo to support the Apollo Capital Solutions business and in various other investments and transactions

-- The management team of Galway Insurance Holdings, the holding company for EPIC Brokers & Consultants and JenCap Holdings, in its sale to Harvest Partners, and EPIC and its affiliates in various acquisitions
+- The management team of Galway Insurance Holdings, the holding company for EPIC Brokers & Consultants, in its sale to Harvest Partners, and EPIC and its affiliates in various acquisitions, including the acquisition of New Energy Risk by Paragon Insurance Holdings and the acquisitions of Treloar & Heisel and Dixon Wells by EPIC

 - Raytheon in its $120 billion combination with United Technologies Corporation through a merger of equals and in its $275 million divestiture of its military airborne radio business to BAE Systems